tienv1per/realtime-messenger/README.md

-This is project realtime messenger clone using NextJS
+This is project realtime messenger clone using NextJS.
+Update by Tien